Governors' Institute on Community Design

-- The host governor identifies the challenge; the institute provides national experts who can offer potential solutions by sharing knowledge or supporting implementation.
+- The host governor identifies the challenge, and the institute provides national experts who can offer potential solutions by sharing knowledge or supporting implementation.

-- The institute covers most costs of the assistance, though the host state might be asked to make in-kind contributions, such as providing the venue for an event.
+- The institute covers most costs of the assistance, but the host state might be asked to make in-kind contributions, such as providing the venue for an event.

 Examples of Past Workshops

-- New Jersey: In 2011, Governor Chris Christie invited the Governors’ Institute on Community Design to advise the state on its statewide strategic planning process linking economic development and land use.
-After a two-day workshop, the Governors’ Institute produced policy options that the state incorporated into its strategic plan.
+- New Jersey: In 2011, Governor Chris Christie invited the Governors' Institute to advise the state on its statewide strategic planning process linking economic development and land use.
+The two-day workshop produced policy options that the state incorporated into its strategic plan.
 The institute suggested that the state focus on creating communities that are attractive to businesses and employees, align state government agencies with the state plan, and direct investment to priority areas and existing infrastructure.

-- North Carolina: Following a July 2010 Governors’ Institute workshop requested by Governor Bev Perdue, the North Carolina General Assembly passed legislation establishing a Sustainable Communities Task Force to promote regional partnerships and sustainable planning.
-The Governors’ Institute helped the task force develop a Community Practices Assessment.
-This scorecard helps local governments and regional bodies evaluate their current practices and identify opportunity to improve economic, environmental, and public health outcomes.
-The institute also helped develop a grant program that helped communities better position themselves to meet the needs of North Carolina’s growing population by improving their regional planning efforts to connect land use, housing, and transportation issues.
+- North Carolina: Following a July 2010 workshop requested by Governor Bev Perdue, the General Assembly passed legislation establishing a Sustainable Communities Task Force to promote regional partnerships and sustainable planning.
+The institute helped the task force develop a Community Practices Assessment.
+This scorecard lets local governments and regional bodies evaluate their current practices and identify opportunities to improve economic, environmental, and public health outcomes.
+The institute also helped develop a grant program that helped communities better meet the needs of North Carolina’s growing population by connecting land use, housing, and transportation in their regional planning.